Wentong-DST/im2p/README.md

 ```
 Note that **-gpu -1** means we are only using CPU when cudnn fails to run properly in torch.

-Also note that my **hdf5** module always crashes in torch, so I rewrite the features saving part in `extract_features.lua` by saving them directly to disk first, and then use `h5py` in Python to convert these features into hdf5 format.
+Also note that my **hdf5** module always crashes in torch, so I rewrite the features saving part in `extract_features.lua` by saving them directly to hard disk first, and then use `h5py` in Python to convert these features into hdf5 format.
 Run this script:
 ```bash
 $ bash convert-to-hdf5.sh
 ```